lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ### Default admin username/password

 After installation, a default user is created for the Database Authentication module.
+Username: admin
-Username: admin.
-Password: pass.
+Password: password

 Please change the admin password immediately after logging in the first time.
 Otherwise other people will also be able to log in using the well known default password.